Fubini's theorem: History

 A special case of Fubini's theorem for continuous functions on the product of closed, bounded subsets of real vector spaces was known to Leonhard Euler in the 18th century.
 In 1904, Henri Lebesgue extended this result to bounded measurable functions on a product of intervals.
-Levi conjectured that the theorem could be extended to functions that are integrable rather than bounded and this was proven by Fubini in 1907.
+Beppo Levi conjectured that the theorem could be extended to functions that are integrable rather than bounded, and this was proven by Fubini in 1907.
 In 1909, Leonida Tonelli gave a variation of the Fubini theorem that applies to non-negative functions rather than integrable functions.

 Product measures

 If X and Y are measure spaces, there are several natural ways to define a product measure on the product X × Y.

 In the sense of category theory, measurable sets in the product X × Y of measure spaces are the elements of the σ-algebra generated by the products A × B, where A is measurable in X, and B is measurable in Y.

-A measure μ on X × Y is called a product measure if μ(A × B) = μ_{1}(A)μ_{2}(B) for measurable subsets A ⊂ X and B ⊂ Y and measures μ_{1} on X and μ_{2} on Y. In general, there may be many different product measures on X × Y. Fubini's theorem and Tonelli's theorem both require technical conditions to avoid this complication; the most common approach is to assume that all measure spaces are σ-finite, in which case there is a unique product measure on X × Y. There is always a unique maximal product measure on X × Y, where the measure of a measurable set is the inf of the measures of sets containing it that are countable unions of products of measurable sets.
+A measure μ on X × Y is called a 'product measure' if μ(A × B) = μ_{1}(A)μ_{2}(B) for measurable subsets A ⊂ X and B ⊂ Y and measures μ_{1} on X and μ_{2} on Y. In general, there may be many different product measures on X × Y. Fubini's theorem and Tonelli's theorem both require technical conditions to avoid this complication; the most common approach is to assume that all measure spaces are σ-finite, in which case there is a unique product measure on X × Y. There is always a unique maximal product measure on X × Y, where the measure of a measurable set is the inf of the measures of sets containing it that are countable unions of products of measurable sets.
 The maximal product measure can be constructed by applying Carathéodory's extension theorem to the additive function μ such that μ(A × B) = μ_{1}(A)μ_{2}(B) on the ring of sets generated by products of measurable sets.
 (Carathéodory's extension theorem gives a measure on a measure space that in general contains more measurable sets than the measure space X × Y, so strictly speaking, the measure should be restricted to the σ-algebra generated by the products A × B of measurable subsets of X and Y.)

 The product of two complete measure spaces is not usually complete.
 For example, the product of the Lebesgue measure on the unit interval I with itself is not the Lebesgue measure on the square I × I. There is a variation of Fubini's theorem for complete measures, which uses the completion of the product of measures rather than the uncompleted product.